 Automates things so your business works for you when you are away

 Combine systems with technology and/or other team members and your business keeps chugging along even when you are hiking in the mountains or lying on a beach somewhere.
 You can’t automate without knowing what the steps are (ahem, the process!).
 Once you have the process, automation is possible.
 So automate everything you can without losing a personal touch.
 This differs for every business owner and I’ve seen people automate the heck out of things to the point of being dispassionate, distanced, and not relatable.
 Personally, I believe in high-touch personal service.
-Even with a personal touch, there are plenty of opportunities to automate.
+Even with a personal touch, there are plenty of opportunities to employ a seamless process.

 Good systems grow with you

 The best time to create a system is right now (or maybe yesterday).
 Whether you are a brand new or seasoned business owner, creating a tone of process and system is the best thing you can possibly do for your growth and sanity.
-While you will tweak and change your systems as your business and desires change, the framework and way of thinking will serve you forever.
+While you will absolutely need to tweak and change your systems as your business grows and desires change, the framework and way of thinking will serve you forever.